Variational Quantum State Eigensolver: Results

-Figure~\ref{fig:error} presents the results of implementing VQSE to estimate the six largest eigenvalues ($m=6$) of quantum states with $n=4,6,$ and $8$ qubits.
+\textbf{VQSE for quantum principal component analysis.} Figure~\ref{fig:error} presents the results of implementing VQSE to estimate the six largest eigenvalues ($m=6$) of quantum states with $n=6,8,$ and $10$ qubits.
 In all cases we have $\rank(\rho)=16$, as the states were prepared by randomly entangling the system qubits with four ancillary qubits, which were later traced out.
 Moreover, we chose $\rho$ to be real and not sparse in the standard basis.

 In our heuristics we used the Layered Hardware Efficient Ansatz of Fig.~\ref{fig:ansatz}(b, top), and we employed the fixed-local, fixed-global, and adaptive cost functions of Section~\ref{sec:cost-funtions}.
 The termination condition was stated in terms of the maximum number of iterations in the optimization loop.
 Hardware noise and finite sampling were not included in these heuristics.
 (The next subsection shows heuristics with noise.)
 For the fixed local cost function we chose the $\{r_j\}_{j=1}^n$ in \eqref{eq:Hamlocal} so that the first six energy eigenvalues of $H_L$ were non-degenerate.
 Moreover, we defined the fixed global Hamiltonian such that the first six energy levels (i.e., associated eigenvectors and spectral gaps) coincided with those of $H_L$.
-Finally, the adaptive Hamiltonian was constructed according to the procedure described in Section \ref{sec:adaptiveHam}, and more specifically, in Algorithm~\ref{alg1} in the Methods section.
+Finally, the adaptive Hamiltonian was constructed according to the procedure described above, and more specifically, in Algorithm~\ref{alg1} in the Methods section.

 Since for these examples we can calculate the exact eigenvalues $\lambda_i$, we compute and plot the following quantities which we use as figures of merit for the performance of the VQSE algorithm:

 Here $\varepsilon_{\lambda}$ and $\varepsilon_r$ respectively quantify absolute error and relative error in estimating the exact eigenvalues.
 We remark that these two quantities provide different information: The absolute error is biased towards the error in estimating the large eigenvalues of $\rho$, while on the other hand, the relative error is more sensitive to errors in estimating the small eigenvalues of $\rho$.